Cheesy Beef Enchiladas are the perfect choice for dinner!

 - 1 Package Taco Seasoning

-- 1 15 Oz Can of Black Beans
+- 15 Oz Can of Black Beans, Drained

-- 2 10 Oz Cans of Mild Enchilada Sauce Gluten Free Enchilada Sauce
+- 2 10 Oz Cans of Mild Enchilada Sauce (or Gluten-Free Sauce)

 - 2 Cups Shredded Mexican Cheese